 You don’t usually get periodontitis off the bat, after all.
 To get to this stage of periodontal disease, you first need a build-up of dental plaque to trigger the immune response.
 And before progressing to periodontitis, you’ll first need to get gingivitis.
 Here, the gums swell and bleed easily under pressure.
 You can easily avoid both instances with the proper oral hygiene routine.
 So, why create a vaccine?

 The answer lies in how much impact periodontitis creates.
 In Australia, one in three adults suffers from periodontitis.
 Often, those with the condition might not even be aware of it.

 Typically, treating periodontal disease is reactive at most.
 It’s only once the problem’s been pinpointed that dentists use countermeasures.
-And for the most part, it’s serves its purpose well.
+And for the most part, it serves its purpose well.
 Dentists usually prescribe a session of deep cleaning to take care of the situation.
-After scaling off the dental plaque and tartar, often, the condition goes away on its own.
+After scaling off the dental plaque and tartar, often, the condition can go away on its own.

 But how does the gum disease vaccine work, anyway?
 The University of Melbourne researchers pinpointed bacterial strains responsible for select complications that come with periodontitis.
-Porphyromonas Gingivalis—also known as P. gingivalis—is particularly tied to attachment loss between the teeth and gums.
+Porphyromonas gingivalis—also known as P. gingivalis—is particularly tied to the attachment loss between the teeth and gums.

 Bacteria in dental plaque usually irritate the gums with the toxins they produce.
 P. gingivalis, on the other hand, deals with damage in two ways.
 Further studies on the bacterium showed that it secretes enzymes that make the immune system target itself, causing the destruction of bone and soft tissue.
 On top of toxin irritation, your gums also must deal with your immune system as well.

 What the vaccine does is first attack those enzymes to prevent a destructive immune system response.
 Afterward, it produces antibodies that neutralize the toxins, preventing irritation.